Joseph J. Helble

 Board Member: Ex officio

 Previously, Dr. Helble was a member and later chair of the Department of Chemical Engineering at the University of Connecticut, with research in the areas of air pollution, CO2 capture, aerosols, and nanoscale materials production.
-He also initiated what has become a campus-wide program to produce biodiesel fuel from waste vegetable oil.
 From 1987 to 1995, he was employed as a research scientist and manager at Physical Sciences Inc. in Andover MA, specializing in environmental and energy technology development.
-In 1993, he also worked at U.S. EPA headquarters in Washington, D.C. as a science and policy fellow of AAAS.
+In 1993, he also worked at EPA headquarters in Washington, DC as a science and policy fellow of AAAS.